-South Korea’s death toll from destructive rainstorm grows to 40 as workers search for survivors
+South Korea’s rainstorm death toll grows to 40; workers search for survivors

 Nearly 200 homes and around 150 roads were damaged or destroyed across the country, while 28,607 people were without electricity over the past several days, the Ministry of the Interior and Safety said in a report.

+This year has seen record-breaking stretches of high heat across large parts of China, South Korea and Japan.
+China’s National Meteorological Administration reported that temperatures in the oasis city of Turpan in the northwestern Xinjiang region hit a record 52.2 Celsius (125.9 Fahrenheit) on Sunday.

+Italian health officials intensified heat warnings as southern Europe began a brutally hot week on Monday with temperatures expected to top 40 C — or 104 F — on a continent already overburdened by tourists.
+The third heatwave in a month was expected to affect much of the Mediterranean and last until Wednesday.

-The Korea Meteorological Administration maintained heavy rain warnings across large swaths of the country.
+In South Korea, the Korea Meteorological Administration maintained heavy rain warnings across large swaths of the country.
 Torrential rains were dumping up to 3 centimeters (1.2 inches) per hour in some southern areas.
 The office said the central and southern regions could still get as much as 20 centimeters (7.9 inches) of additional rain through Tuesday.

 Returning from a trip to Europe and Ukraine, South Korean President Yoon Suk Yeol held an emergency government meeting.
 He called for officials to designate the areas hit hardest as special disaster zones to help funnel more financial and logistical assistance into relief efforts.